Skip to main content

 APPLY FOR A GRANT

-To begin the LSTA grant application process, read the Five Year Plan and the new LSTA grant guidelines when they are released.
-Check out the “Learn about LSTA Grants” webinar mentioned above.
+To begin the LSTA grant application process, read the Five Year Plan and the new LSTA grant guidelines.
+Check out the "Learn about LSTA Grants" webinar mentioned above.

 Your project idea must align with one of the following Arizona LSTA goal categories from the Five Year Plan: